Rumpunzel/rpg-thingy/characters/talents/fight.md

 When defending as a group, everyone gains minimum effort equal to the effort you achieved.

+### Fortress

+While defending, you may create boons from excess successes for free, without spending Favor.

 ### Slayer

 When attacking with Vigor, you inflict **1** additional stress if you rolled at least one **6,** even if your opponent defended successfully (this does not increase the damage to the opponent's morale).